 User Personas

-What is this?
+What is it?
 Conditional "portraits" of different types of users with descriptions of their characteristics, needs, motivations, and pain points.
-It allows the creation of distinct user types based on their characteristics, such as: age, gender, profession, marital status, hobbies, and so on.
-It may include specific parameters that are important for your product.
-For example, body mass index for a fitness app or the presence of a pet for a pet care service.
+It allows for the creation of distinct user types based on their characteristics, such as age, gender, profession, marital status, hobbies, and so on.
+It can include specific parameters that are important for your product.
+For example, body mass index for a fitness app or the presence of a pet for a pet-sitting service.

-Personas Examples
+Person Examples

 -